Svetlana Kuznetsova: 2010–11: Struggles with form

-Kuznetsova began the year at the Medibank International Sydney.
+Kuznetsova began the year at the Sydney International.
 She defeated Alisa Kleybanova in the first round before falling to Dominika Cibulková in the second.
 Kuznetsova was seeded third for the Australian Open.
 She advanced to the fourth round, losing to 19th seeded Petrova.
 Following the tournament, Kuznetsova's ranking dropped to world No. 4.
 Kuznetsova was seeded second for the Dubai Championships but fell in a third round upset to qualifier and No. 99 ranked Regina Kulikova.
 At the Billie Jean King Cup exhibition, Kuznetsova lost her match to Williams.
-For the first as the top seed, due to Serena Williams and Safina's withdrawal at the BNP Paribas Open, she was upset by Carla Suárez Navarro in the second round after receiving a first round bye.
-Kuznetsova was seeded, for the sixth and last time to date, first at the Sony Ericsson Open and after receiving a bye in the first round, managed to prevent another upset by defeating Peng Shuai in the second round.
+For the first as the top seed, due to Serena Williams and Safina's withdrawal at Indian Wells, she was upset by Carla Suárez Navarro in the second round after receiving a first round bye.
+Kuznetsova was seeded, for the sixth and last time to date, top at the Miami Open and after receiving a bye in the first round, managed to prevent another upset by defeating Peng Shuai in the second round.
 She then defeated 27th seed Ágnes Szávay to book a fourth round encounter with Marion Bartoli, losing to the French No. 1 in the quarterfinal.

-Kuznetsova was the defending champion at the Porsche Tennis Grand Prix, but fell to Li Na in the second round, after defeating Srebotnik.
-At the Internazionali BNL d'Italia, where she had reached the final the year before, she lost in the second round to Maria Kirilenko, after receiving a first round bye.
+Kuznetsova was the defending champion at the Porsche Grand Prix, but fell to Li Na in the second round, after defeating Srebotnik.
+At the Italian Open, where she had reached the final the year before, she lost in the second round to Maria Kirilenko, after receiving a first round bye.
 As the defending champion at the French Open, Kuznetsova was the sixth seed.
 She defeated Sorana Cîrstea and Andrea Petkovic in the early rounds.
 In the third round she lost to 30th seeded Kirilenko.
-Kuznetsova advanced to the quarterfinals of the Aegon International in Eastbourne, losing to Ekaterina Makarova.
+Kuznetsova advanced to the quarterfinals of the Eastbourne International, losing to Ekaterina Makarova.
 Kuznetsova was seeded 19th at the Wimbledon.
 She defeated Akgul Amanmuradova in the first round, before falling to Anastasia Rodionova in the second round.